yarnpkg/rfcs/accepted/0000-yarn-replace.md

 # Unresolved questions

-Which parts of `yarn remove` and `yarn add` are exactly redundant?
+Which parts of `yarn remove` and `yarn add` are exactly dant?
 I can think of:
 – Bootup of Yarn
 – Writing of Lockfile
 – Writing of package.json